💻 Designing Scalable, Available, and Reliable Cloud-Native Applications - PCD Practice Questions

 • Watch for answers that partially solve the requirement but miss operational constraints.

-• Questions in Designing Cloud-Native Applications often include distractors that look correct for Cloud-Native Apps but violate least-privilege, durability, or availability requirements.
+• Questions in Designing Cloud-Native Applications often include distractors that look correct for Cloud-Native Apps but violate least-privilege, reliability, or scalability requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.